MatthewDulcich/loan-manager/README.md

 - **Loan Management**: Add, view, and delete loans with details such as principal, interest rate, and minimum monthly payment.
 - **CSV Import**: Import multiple loans from a CSV file for bulk data entry.
+- **Salary Calculator**: Calculate the salary needed to cover all expenses, loan payments, taxes, and tithe.
 - **Repayment Strategies**:
   - **Snowball Strategy**: Prioritizes loans with the smallest balances.
   - **Avalanche Strategy**: Prioritizes loans with the highest interest rates.